 Lac cultivation in Koderma District, Jharkhand, offers a unique pathway for empowering rural women, serving as a significant source of income and socio-economic upliftment.
 This review examines the depth of women's participation in various stages of lac production, from inoculation to processing, and how their involvement translates into empowerment.
 Despite facing challenges like gender discrimination, limited access to resources, and market constraints, women in Koderma have demonstrated resilience and adaptability.
 Lac cultivation has provided them with financial independence and enhanced social recognition and decision-making power within their households and communities.
 Initiatives by the government and NGOs have played a critical role in facilitating this shift, offering training, market access, and financial support to enable women to break sociocultural barriers.
 However, for sustained empowerment, addressing the existing gaps in technology access, market linkage, and equitable resource distribution is essential.
-This study highlights that while lac cultivation has empowered many rural women in Koderma, ongoing efforts to strengthen support systems are vital for ensuring long-term, inclusive participation.
-The prospects for women in this sector are promising, with a need for more inclusive policies and technological advancements that can further elevate their role in the lac industry.
+This article aims to explore lac cultivation's role in empowering rural women in Koderma District, Jharkhand, by examining their participation in the production process and its impact on their socio-economic upliftment.
+It aims to highlight women's challenges, the contributions of government and NGO initiatives, and the need for improved policies, technology, and market access to ensure sustained empowerment and equitable participation in the lac industry.

-Keywords: Lac cultivation, rural women empowerment, Koderma district, socio-economic upliftment, gender participation
+Keywords: Gender participation, Koderma district, Lac cultivation, rural women empowerment, socio-economic upliftment.